 Step 6: Track your current ranking and SEO improvement with Ubersuggest

-If you’re going to put the work in for some SEO tweaks to your site, I really want you to know if they are working.
+If you’re going to put the work in to do SEO for your business, I really want you to know if it is working.

 But I don’t want you wasting your time typing your keywords into Google and scrolling through anxiously to find where you are.
 I promise, that is not the best use of your time, and often doesn’t give you accurate results.